btkostner/jumar/docs/documentation.md

 # Documentation

 [ExDoc][ex_doc] is the defacto documentation generation for Elixir.
-It can read code comments, type specs, and markdown files and present them all in a nice website or EPUB file.
-In fact, you're reading an [`ex_doc`][ex_doc] site right now!
-This summary comes from a [hand written markdown file in the repository][this].
+It can read code comments, type specs, and Markdown files and present them all in a nice site or EPUB file.In fact, you're reading an [`ex_doc`][ex_doc] site right now!
+This summary comes from a [hand written Markdown file in the repository][this].

 Like most other projects, the code is only half the story.
 For a well maintained project, it's important to keep design and architecture decisions documented for reference later on.
 I generally like to include this as close to the code as possible.
 While things like Atlassian Confluence, or the notes app on your computer _work_, they don't _excel_ at it.
 They can quickly get out of date with reality, and it's a pain to learn _yet another_ tool.
 That's why I prefer using [ExDoc][ex_doc] or GitHub.